 In terms of thoughts, constancy is awareness.
 Are you aware that you are thinking right now?
 At first glance, thoughts appear as a continuous stream.
 When we observe more closely, we find that thoughts are similar to musical notes.
 Between each thought is a gap.
 Like objects in a room, thoughts stand out because of the space between them.
 Just as silence is continuous behind sounds, awareness is constant behind and between thoughts.
-In the practice of contemplation, we observe what is there and what is not there.
-Part of the practice is to notice the unchanging dimension behind all phenomena.
+As we become more aware, we begin to notice the unchanging dimension behind all phenomena.

 And yet constancy has two sides.
-On the other hand, the law of constancy refers back to the law of change.
+On the other hand, the Law of Constancy refers back to the Law of Change.
 It says that change is the only constant.
-If that is the case, what appears to be unchanging must also change.
+If this is the case, what appears to be unchanging must also change.
 Our dualistic mind, with its love for tidy boxes, does not like this idea at all.
 It threatens intellectual certainty.
 It rocks the boat.
-Change and constancy are supposed to be opposites, distinct and fundamentally separate.
+Change and constancy are supposed to be opposites; distinct and fundamentally separate.

 But it’s not that cut and dried.

 Appearances are anything observable, changing, and temporary.
 These parameters apply regardless of size, scope, duration, or subtlety: a passing cloud, a tree, the sun, a dream, a human body.
-Now for the interesting part: Appearances only arise in conjunction with their partner, Awareness.
+Now, for the interesting part: Appearances only arise in conjunction with their partner, Awareness.
 Awareness is unchanging.
 Awareness is non-preferential.
-Awareness is vital, luminous and cognizant.
+Awareness is vital, luminous, and cognizant.
 It is complete openness.
-Total acceptance.

 When we apply the laws of continuity and change to Awareness and Appearance, we discover a singular unbroken reality with two expressions.
-The life-matrix is “more than one, less than two,” as Indian Bhakti Yogis are fond of saying.
+The life-matrix is “more than one, less than two,” as mystics and yogis are fond of saying.
 Like a magnet with two poles, Awareness and Appearance are one body.
-Form-Emptiness.
-Shiva-Shakti.
+Form-emptiness.
+Energy-consciousness.
+Samara-Nirvana.
 Body-Mind.

-The law of Interdependence states that nothing has singular individuated existence.
-No single thing exists by itself.
-All things are interdependent.
-And all things are composite; made of multiple parts.
-Even the parts are made of parts.
-These are the basic elemental building blocks of the natural world, referred to as the Five Elements (Chinese wu xing, Sanskrit pancha mahabhuta).
-The building blocks themselves are composite and continuously changing.
-Think of water.
 All living things contain it.
 The human body is about 60 percent water.
 Yet we don’t own that water.
-Water doesn’t stay in the body as it would in a balloon.
-New water moves in and old water moves out, constantly.
+Water doesn’t stay in the body as it would in a bucket or balloon.
+New water moves in and old water moves out.
+Constantly.
 We know that water itself is not a singular thing.
 It is made of molecules.
 Molecules are not singular things either.
 They are made of atoms; in the case of water, two hydrogen and one oxygen.
 Atoms are made of subatomic particles.
 The further we zoom in, the more pieces we find.

 There is no center to the onion.